-To many Americans, the focus on LGBTQ issues has come in a rush over the last few years, with greater visibility of struggles and much public discussion of issues that were rarely ever acknowledged by society before.
+To many Americans, the focus on LGBTQ issues has come to the forefront of the news over the last few years, with greater visibility of struggles and much public discussion of issues that were rarely ever acknowledged by society.
 And while many are still working to fully understand the differences between “L/G,” “B,” “T,” and “Q,” a greater general awareness of gender and sexuality matters has recently begun entering the American consciousness.
-But, activism in this area has actually been alive and well for many decades.
-As a recent CNN.com article outlined, LGBTQ rights organizations began forming as early as 1924.
+But, activism in this area has been alive and well for many years.
+As this CNN.com article outlines, LGBTQ rights organizations began forming as early as 1924.

 As awareness increases, so does the demand for more information to support the study of LGBTQ issues.
 But because non-traditional sexuality and gender considerations were severely stigmatized until very recently, most libraries find themselves with very little depth in their collections and resources devoted to helping people understand and research topics in this area.

 Gale’s Archives of Sexuality & Gender, the largest collection of resources available to support the study of gender and sexuality, was introduced earlier this year to address this dearth of information.
 This rich archive helps scholars and others make new connections in LGBTQ history and activism, cultural studies, psychology, health, political science, policy studies, and other related areas of research.

 Releasing in June, the second installment in the Archives of Sexuality and Gender series, LGBTQ History and Culture since 1940, Part II, expands the breadth of unique, fully searchable primary sources on social, political, health, and legal issues—and provides extensive coverage of underrepresented LGBTQ communities.